 - 4.4 The application is in outline only, with all matters reserved.
 Details such as siting, layout, massing, design, landscaping/boundary treatment, access and materials can only be indicative at this stage.
 The following detail is considered commensurate with the application; given it is outline with all matters reserved.
-The indicative/illustrative layout plan shows the indicative layout and indicative access arrangements. - 4.5 In terms of siting, layout, scale and massing, the residential scheme will reflect the surrounding development.
-Properties are likely to front the road, but could also be gable end to the road, with front and rear gardens.
-They will be domestic in scale and up to 2-storeys in height with pitched roofs. - 4.6 They will be most likely detached and/or semi-detached with garages or a combination.
-Design is a reserved matter, although it is likely that the scheme will reflect the local vernacular.
+The indicative/illustrative layout plan shows the indicative layout and indicative access arrangements. - 4.5 In terms of the indicative siting, layout, scale and massing, the scheme suggests the building frontages in line with Rowena Cottage, to ensure amenities of The Forge's occupiers are not affected and they maintain an outlook over undeveloped land.
+Properties are likely to front the road, behind the established and substantial hedgerow, which is proposed to be retained.
+The properties will be accessed via a footway from the adjacent parking court.
+Vehicular access is proposed to be shared and utilise the existing field access.
+A courtyard parking area is suggested to serve the properties. - 4.6 Each property is likely to have a substantial rear garden.
+An area to the rear is reserved for a Sustainable Urban Drainage Scheme should it be required, if not the gardens will be extended.
+The homes are likely to be smaller 2-3 bedroom properties, to help meet the Park's need for smaller properties.
+They will be semi-detached, detached or potentially a terrace or a combination and up to 2 storeys in height. - 4.7 Design is a reserved matter, although it is likely that the scheme will reflect the local vernacular.
 Materials is also a reserved matter but will most likely comprise of stone walls with pantile roofs and reflect materials used locally.